 Hope comes around to find that she has been abducted by a man who lives in the forest.
 The man places a noose around her neck, leaving her precariously balanced from a tree where her only choice to get free and not hang herself is to tear open her stomach and cut the noose with a razor blade that he has sewn inside her stomach.
 After she succeeds in freeing herself, the man chains her up under a tree, ordering her to scrub pots.
 He gives her a patch of garden to tend, threatening to kill her if any of the plants die.
 She makes every effort to get the key to her manacles.
 However, when she does manage to escape, he catches her and breaks her leg.
 The man brings another abducted girl to join them.
 Through this ordeal, Hope’s only desire is to know if her young daughter Jennifer is still alive, even though the man tells her that she now no longer has any family except him.

 Broken is a British-made entry in the modern fad for torture films made following the success of films like Saw (2004) and Hostel (2005).
 Broken was the premiere production from Brand Mason, a production company formed by expatriate South African actress (and this film’s star) Nadja/Nadya Brand (she is billed by both spellings on the credits of Broken) and her British husband, the film’s co-director Adam Mason.
 Mason and Brand had previously made Dust (2000) and The 13th Sign (2000) and subsequently went onto make The Devil’s Chair (2006) together.
-Following their divorce in 2006, Mason went on to direct Blood River (2009), Luster (2010), Pig (2010), Hangman (2015) and I’m Just F*cking With You (2019), all of which are horror films, as well as the script for the Joe Johnston-directed thriller Not Safe for Work (2014).
+Following their divorce in 2006, Mason went on to direct Blood River (2009), Luster (2010), Pig (2010), Hangman (2015), I’m Just F*cking With You (2019) and Songbird (2020), all of which are horror films, as well as the script for the Joe Johnston-directed thriller Not Safe for Work (2014).
 Simon Boyes has not directed any other films but has co-written all of Adam Mason’s other films.